Autoelectrics 01743 884888

 If the electronic control unit (ecu) has detected a high carbon soot build up percentage loading of the diesel particulate filter, then a dpf regeneration may be required.

-The Ecu may automatically start dpf regeneration during a driving cycle if sufficient conditions are met such as engine and exhaust temperature and gas flow calculated from engine rpm and load.
+The Ecu may automatically start dpf regeneration during a driving cycle if sufficient conditions are met such as engine and exhaust temperature

 Forced Dpf regeneration may be activated using special funcions of vehicle diagnostic equipment.